MitchiLaser/p1255/Readme.md

 # Peaktech P1255

-Peaktech P1255 remove data acquisition software
+Peaktech P1255 open-source data acquisition software

 This software can query data from the Peaktech P1255 oscilloscope via LAN, decode and export the data.
 It can be installed via pip: